ppommer/extended-precision-arithmetic/README.md

 # Extended Precision Arithmetic

-Programming exercise in the course of the lecture _Introduction to Computer Organization and Technology - Computer Architecture_ (IN0004) at the Technical University of Munich.

 The implementation includes basic mathematical operations based on vectors with three elements.
 The operations are based on 64-bit fixed-point numbers (38-bit pre-decimal, 26-bit post-decimal) performed on a 32-bit architecture.
 Parameters are passed via the stack in several steps by concatenating the edx and eax registers (thus, the effective return is edx:eax).

 `fix_add.asm`